ricardo-canesin/ricardo-canesin.github.io/_pages/about.md

 ## Research interests

 - Representation theory of finite-dimensional algebras;
-- Representation theory of quantum affine algebras;
+- Cluster algebras and their categorifications;
 - Differential graded categories and their derived categories;
-- Cluster algebras and their categorifications.
+- Quantum affine algebras and their representations.

 ## Contact information